Types of Nursing Home Abuse

 According to data from the National Council on Aging (NCOA), more than 10% of nursing home residents report they have been the victim of some form of abuse or neglect.
 The proper figure is undoubtedly much higher: The National Center of Elder Abuse (NCEA) found that only 7% of nursing home abuse cases are ever reported to the authorities.

-At Blasingame, Burch, Garrard & Ashley, P.C., our Athens, GA nursing home abuse lawyers are committed to fighting for the rights and interests of injured victims.
+At Blasingame, Burch, Garrard & Ashley, P.C., our GA nursing home abuse lawyers are committed to fighting for the rights and interests of injured victims.

 If a vulnerable loved one was subject to any type of abuse, neglect, or mistreatment in an assisted living facility, our law firm is here to help you and your family.